telefonicaid/fiware-orion/doc/manuals/user/context_providers.md

 as a pure "NGSI proxy" (i.e. doesn't cache the result of the query internally) and, from the point of view of the client issuing the original request, the process is mostly transparent.
-The Context Provider is meant to implement the NGSI10 API (at least partially) to support the query/update operation.
+The Context Provider is meant to implement the NGSI API (at least partially) to support the query/update operation.

 Let's illustrate this with an example.